csulbying/2018Spring/01-setup/setup.md

 VS Code is a free, open source, simple, and powerful Integrated Development Environment (IDE) for web application development.
 It has many plugins that provide many functions in addition to its core  features.
 It has built-in support for Git.

+The Youtube video [Visual Studio Code Intro & Setup](https://youtu.be/fnPhJHN0jTE) is an introduction to basic VS Code tasks.

 Go to [https://code.visualstudio.com/download](https://code.visualstudio.com/download) to download it for your operating systems.

 ### 1.3 Git and GitHub

 Git is the most popular software version management tool.
 VS Code has built-in support for Git therefore you only need to use it for project initial setup.

+Please watch the Youtube video [Git & GitHub Crash Course For Beginners](https://youtu.be/SWYqp7iY_Tc) to learn the basic concepts and how to use it.

 Go to [https://git-scm.com/downloads](https://git-scm.com/downloads) to download and install the latest version of Git. run `git --version` to verify the installation.